AnetteKy/AnetteKy/README.md

 ### Hi 👋

-- 🌐 Currently working on creating a website for a small business.
+- 🌐 Currently learning Java and Spring.
 - 📌 Trying to master HTML, CSS and Javascript.
 - 🖥️ Hoping to become a full-stack developer.
 - 📚🪴❄️ Outside tech: I love books, plants and snowy winters.